lewismorgan/HarvesterDroid/README.md

 ### Future

-* Finalize support for use with other tracking websites (80% done!)
+* Finalize support for use with other tracking websites
-* Add tracking from SWGCraft
+* Add basic tracking from SWGCraft
+* Refactor out specific classes to api sub-module for easy implementation of other websites
+* Use JSON for many of the settings instead of XML for faster processing
+* Use of resource data from multiple tracking websites for a single galaxy with precedence
+    * Export of a resource stats in an acceptable format for that site for import

 # Getting Started
 Setting up HarvesterDroid is simple!
 By default, HarvesterDroid will load SWGLegends as the default galaxy.
 You can easily change this in the preferences, along with the save settings and the theme.